 5 BIG Reasons to Talk to the Job Order Recruiter

-A few weeks ago, I wrote an article for The Pinnacle Newsletter Blog that detailed a true story in which an unfortunate incident occurred for a Network recruiter.
+Last month, I wrote an article for The Pinnacle Newsletter Blog that detailed a true story in which an unfortunate incident occurred for a Network recruiter.`

-This incident did not occur because of malic on the part of another member.
+This incident did not occur because of malice on the part of another member.
 Instead, it was an oversight.
 More specifically, it was the same oversight committed by two other members.

 If you haven’t done so, I encourage you to read that article and become familiar with the story.